Benzodiazepine Abuse, Addiction, And Treatment Options

 A supervised, medical detoxification is necessary for individuals addicted to benzodiazepines due to high risk of seizures during withdrawal.
 It is important to never try and stop taking benzodiazepines on your own.

 Medical monitoring of detox can help you in several ways.
 First, with medical supervision, your health status will be regularly monitored.
-This is highly important during detox from benzos, as regulation of breathing and heart rate when coming off use of benzos is necessary.
+This is highly important during detox from benzos, as regulation of breathing and heart rate when coming off the use of benzos is necessary.

 Also, with medication-assisted treatment, you can receive medication if you need it during detox.
-Why would you need medication to wean off use of another medication?
+Why would you need medication to wean off the use of another medication?
 Withdrawal symptoms may become quite uncomfortable.

 You may need medication to help quell the symptoms of withdrawal long enough to make it through detoxification.
 Contrary to what some people believe, not all medications for withdrawal symptom relief cause addiction.
-Instead, these medications help you safely taper off use of benzodiazepines until you can quit use of them and begin the rest of your treatment program.
+Instead, these medications help you safely taper off use of benzodiazepines until you can quit the use of them and begin the rest of your treatment program.

 What Treatment Methods Are Most Effective?